-In the full study population, the between group difference in least square mean change from baseline to week 24 for global health status was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
-Improvement in global health status was reported in 31.6% and 31.8% of patients in the pembrolizumab plus SOC and standard care group, respectively.
-The between group difference in improvement was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
-Improvement or stability in global health status was reported in 71.9% and 71.5% of patients in the pembrolizumab plus SOC and placebo plus SOC group, respectively.
-The between group difference in improvement or stability was following treatment with pembrolizumab plus SOC compared to placebo plus SOC.
-The stratified HR for time to deterioration on the global heath status scale at 12 months was 1.14 (95% CI, 0.84 to 1.55; p = 0.3951) for pembrolizumab plus SOC relative to placebo plus SOC.
-For physical function, the between group difference in least square change from baseline to week 24 was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
+In the full study population, the between-group difference in the least square mean change from baseline t week 24 for global health status was following treatment with pembrolizumat plus SOC versus placebo plus SOC.
+Im nprovement in global health status was reported in 31.6% and 31.8% of patients in the pembrolizumab plus s SOC and standard care group, respectively.
+The between-group difference in improvement was placebo plus SOC.
+Improvement or stability in global health status was reported in 71.9% and 71.5% of patients in the pembrolizumab plus SOC and placebo plus SOC groups, respectively.
+The between-group difference in improvement or stability was following treatment with pembrolizumab plus SOC compared to placebo plus SOC.
+The stratified HR for time to deterioration on the global health status scale at 12 months was 1.14 (95% CI, 0.84 to 1.55; P = 0.3951) for pembrolizumab plus SOC relative to placebo plus SOC.
+For physical function, the between-group difference in the least square change from baseline to week 24 was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
 Improvement in physical function was reported in 14.8% and 15.9% of patients in the pembrolizumab plus SOC and standard care group, respectively.
-The between group difference in improvement was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
-Improvement or stability in physical function was reported in 73.0% and 72.4% of patients in the pembrolizumab plus SOC and placebo plus SOC group, respectively.
-The between group difference in improvement or stability was following treatment with pembrolizumab plus SOC compared to placebo plus SOC.
-The stratified HR for time to deterioration on the physical function scale at 12 months was 1.05 (95% CI, 0.78 to 1.47; p = 0.7663) for pembrolizumab plus SOC relative to placebo plus SOC.
-For the single item appetite loss, the between group difference in least square change from baseline to week 24 was PD-L1 positive subgroup Among patients in the PD-L1 positive subgroup, analysis of the EORTC QLQ-C30 was based on IA3 (data cut-off date March 29, 2023).
+The between-group difference in improvement was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
+Improvement or stability in physical function was reported in 73.0% and 72.4% of patients in the pembrolizumab plus SOC and placebo plus SOC groups, respectively.
+The between-group difference in improvement or stability was following treatment with pembrolizumab plus SOC compared to placebo plus SOC.
+The stratified HR for time to deterioration on the physical function scale at 12 months was 1.05 (95% CI, 0.78 to 1.47; P = 0.7663) for pembrolizumab plus SOC relative to placebo plus SOC.
+For the single-item appetite loss, the between-group difference in least square change from baseline to week 24 was PD-L1 Positive Subgroup Among patients in the PD-L1 positive subgroup, analysis of the EORTC QLQ-C30 was based on IA3 (data cut-off date March 29, 2023).
 Baseline EORTC QLQ-C30 was completed by 272 (93.5%) patients in the pembrolizumab plus SOC group and 274 (95.8%) patients in the SOC group.
-The number of patients available for completing the measure diminished over time.
-By week 24, 223 (76.6%) patients were available in the pembrolizumab plus SOC group; of those 196 (67.0%) patients completed the questionnaire for a compliance rate of 87.4%.
+The number of patients available to complete the measure diminished over time.
+By week 24, 223 (76.6%) patients were available in the pembrolizumab plus SOC group; of those, 196 (67.0%) patients completed the questionnaire for a compliance rate of 87.4%.
 In the placebo plus SOC group, 151 (52.8%) of the available 192 (67.1%) patients completed the questionnaire for a compliance rate of 78.6%.
-In the PD-L1 positive subgroup, the between group difference in least square mean change from baseline to week 24 for global health status was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
+In the PD-L1 positive subgroup, the between-group difference in least square mean change from baseline to week 24 for global health status was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
 Improvement in global health status was reported in 31.6% and 32.5% of patients in the pembrolizumab plus SOC and standard care group, respectively.
-The between group difference in improvement was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
-Improvement or stability in global health status was reported in 71.5% and 71.0% of patients in the pembrolizumab plus SOC and placebo plus SOC group, respectively.
-The between group difference in improvement or stability was following treatment with pembrolizumab plus SOC compared to placebo plus
+The between-group